 - Persuasive Skills

 According to the U.S. Bureau of Labor Statistics, the following are the requirements for a Film Producer.

-Degree: Degree is not a requirement but a Bachelor’s or Master’s degree will be helpful.
+Degree: A degree is not a requirement but a Bachelor’s or Master’s degree will be helpful.

-Field: Degree in any field such as fine arts, writing, acting, journalism, arts management, or other comparable disciplines is considered.
+Field: A degree in any field such as fine arts, writing, acting, journalism, arts management, or other comparable disciplines is considered.

 Experience: As bigger products are often given to producers with more experience, internships will be helpful.

 Currently, job opportunities for film producers are expanding.
 The Bureau of Labor Statistics records that from 2016 to 2026, the employment of film producers and directors will grow 12 percent, faster than the national average for other professions.
 The median annual salary of film producers as of May 2019 is $74,420.